Benn9211/Neighborhood-Map-Project/README.md

 # Udacity Neighborhood Map Project
-## Neighborhood project by Bhanu Singh
+## Neighborhood Project by Bhanu Singh

 ##  Basic Description
 - This project is SAP using Google Maps API to display the Sacramento, CA area.